Good replacements for Flavorful include Dijon Mustard, Yellow Mustard, Honey Mustard, Spicy Brown Mustard, and Stone-Ground Mustard.

 Now you may be wondering how yellow mustard stacks up against other types of mustard, such as Creole mustard.

-While they both have their own unique flavor profiles, yellow mustard can be used as a substitute for Creole mustard in many recipes.
+While they both have their own unique flavors, yellow mustard can be used as a substitute for Creole mustard in many recipes.

 3 - Honey Mustard